PabloRauhCorro/GridIntegration/tests/README.txt

-The tests need to be run from the parent directory, like this:
+The tests need to be run from the root directory of this repository, like this:
 Directory: GridIntegration
 command: python3 tests/test_mitchell.py